 Hey guys!
 I wanted to write an article on how the Rider Switch works at Disneyland, I don’t think very many families know about this little gem.
 Some of you may have a baby or toddler that does not want to ride a certain ride, maybe isn’t tall enough or is finally taking a much-needed nap!
 And that’s okay, Rider switch will allow everyone in the group to ride the ride while the baby sleeps.
 This will allow you to take your other child/children on the ride and then switch off with your spouse, so you are able to ride the ride with your child/children too all without waiting in line again!
-I know, it sounds too go to be true but it isn’t!
+I know, it sounds to go to be true, but it isn’t!

 How to get a Rider Switch pass:

 As you enter the ride Que, ask the closet cast member for help with Rider Switch.
 They will provide you with instructions and a special pass for the Rider Swap.
-This pass is going to make it so you don’t have to get all the way back in line for the other adult to ride the ride.
-Not all of the rides include Rider Switch but I have included a list of the ones that do have it.
+This pass is going to make it, so you don’t have to get all the way back in line for the other adult to ride the ride.
+Not all of the rides include Rider Switch, but I have included a list of the ones that do have it.

 Rides that include Rider Switch:

 Rider Switch is available at all attractions in Disneyland Park and Disney California Adventure Park

 How it works:

 Everyone in your party must approach the cast member at the entrance of the rides Que. your group will then be divided into 2 different parties.
 Group# 1 waits in line and rides the attraction first.
 While Group#2 supervises the non-rider.
 When Group# 1 is done riding the ride, Group# 2 will then return to the Lightening Lane Fastpass line or through the entrance exit, each ride is different to enjoy the ride while Group#1 supervises the non-rider.
 Group#2 will have their passes added to the admission ticket, it is not a paper ticket anymore.